umbraco/UmbracoDocs/11/umbraco-cms/extending/property-editors/declaring-your-property-editor.md

 In the example above, the `SirTrevorEditor` class doesn't really do much.
 For more basic property editors, the C# approach may require a bit more work compared to that of `package.manifest` files.
 But as property editors grow in complexity, using C# becomes a bit more useful - and also lets you do things not possible with `package.manifest` files.

 The [DataEditor](https://our.umbraco.com/apidocs/v8/csharp/api/Umbraco.Core.PropertyEditors.DataEditor.html) class defines a virtual `CreateConfigurationEditor` method.
-It returns a model which is used for the Angular view when editing the prevalues of a data type.
+It returns a model which is used for the Angular view when editing the prevalues of a Data Type.

 Virtual methods are methods declared in a parent class, and they have a default implementation that can be overridden in classes that inherit from the parent class.
 For instance in the example below, we can override the method and provide our own `SirTrevorConfigurationEditor` instead of what Umbraco returns by default.